qy9git/RealMC/README.md

 QUICK INSTALLATION
 -
-STEP0: launch vanilla "MinecraftVersion" with the default launcher
+STEP0: Launch vanilla "MinecraftVersion" with the default launcher

-STEP1: unzip the file
+STEP1: Unzip the file

-STEP2: run the "MinecraftVersion".bat file
+STEP2: Run the "MinecraftVersion".bat file

 Notice: This will wipe the mods folder and put the mods. if you have extra mods you need to put them manually after each update.

-STEP3: install fabric launcher "MinecraftVersion" using the fabric installer exe
+STEP3: Install fabric launcher "MinecraftVersion" using the fabric installer exe

 UPDATING
 -
-Just repeat step1 and step2
+Just repeat STEP1 and STEP2

 MANUAL INSTALLATION
 -